-- 2 loaves of cheap white Bread crusts cut off
+- 2 loaves white Bread crusts cut off

-- ¾ lb. american cheese slices we used Kraft
+- ¾ pounds american cheese slices we used Kraft

 - Step 1.
 It is helpful if you use a springform cake pan, because everything holds together nicely.
 We did not use one the first time and found it slightly complicated to remove the entire cake at the end.